 control of epidemic and prevention of its recurrence

-Prepare a final report describing the purpose, methods, findings, and recommendations for control and prevention for
+Prepare a final report describing the purpose, methods, findings, and recommendations for control and prevention

-recurrence, conforming to the guidelines given in relevant section, for submission to the university.
+for recurrence, conforming to the guidelines given in relevant section, for submission to the university.

 Present the findings etc of the study in round table meeting and epidemiological seminars

-Residents are encouraged to investigate an epidemic independently as principal investigator, however a resident can
+Residents are encouraged to investigate an epidemic independently as principal investigator, however a resident

-investigators separately based on their relative inputs in the study.
+both the investigators separately based on their relative inputs in the study.